 The Notice Letter alleges that the Korlym Patents will not be infringed by Sun Ltd.'s proposed product, are invalid and/or are unenforceable.
 On July 22, 2019, we filed a lawsuit in the U.S. District Court for the District of New Jersey against Sun Pharma Global FZE ("Sun FZE"), Sun Pharma Global Inc. ("Sun Pharma"), Sun Pharmaceutical Industries, Inc. ("Sun Inc."), and Sun Ltd. (collectively, "Sun") for infringement of the '348, '214, and '495 patents.
-On January 23, 2020, we filed an amended complaint against Sun asserting infringement of the '216 patent.
 Sun has denied our allegations.

-In accordance with the Hatch-Waxman Act, as a result of filing a timely lawsuit against Sun, FDA approval of Sun Ltd.'s ANDA will be stayed until the earlier of (i) 30 months from our June 10, 2019 receipt of Sun Ltd.'s Paragraph IV Notice Letter or (ii) a District Court decision finding that the '348, '214, and '495 patents are invalid, unenforceable or not infringed.
+In accordance with the Hatch-Waxman Act, as a result of having filed a timely lawsuit against Sun, FDA approval of Sun Ltd.'s ANDA will be stayed until the earlier of (i) 30 months from our June 10, 2019 receipt of Sun Ltd.'s Paragraph IV Notice Letter or (ii) a District Court decision finding that the '348, '214, and '495 patents are invalid, unenforceable or not infringed.